eradman/entr/README.md

 * Reduce number of attempts to re-open files to 1 second (10 attempts)
 * Unit tests use mock kqueue() instead of tiggering events through the filesystem
+* Print out detailed instructions if the user provides configure arguments
+* Fixed a flaw in kqueue emulation that caused a segfault if multiple files were saved simultaneously

 Releases History
 ----------------